 Canon SX420 vs Leica M-E Typ 240

 The Canon PowerShot SX420 IS and the Leica M-E (Typ 240) are two digital cameras that were announced, respectively, in January 2016 and June 2019.
-The SX420 is a fixed lens compact, while the M-E Typ 240 is a rangefinder-style mirrorless.
+The SX420 is a fixed lens compact, while the M-E Typ 240 is a rangefinder-focusing mirrorless.
 The cameras are based on a 1/2.3-inch (SX420) and a full frame (M-E Typ 240) sensor.
 The Canon has a resolution of 19.9 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.